 About single embryo transfer – SET

-Most patients undergo ovarian stimulation prior to single embryo transfer, although some women may choose natural cycle or minimal stimulation with IVF.
+Most patients undergo ovarian stimulation prior as part of IVF, although some women may choose natural cycle or minimal stimulation.
 Once the eggs are retrieved, they are fertilized.

 The American Society for Reproductive Medicine considers single embryo transfer most appropriate for:

 - Women 35 years of age or younger